tonyvu2014/vocabulary-test/README.md

 RUN THE API APP
 ---------------

-To app is configured running on HSQLDB on DEV and TEST environment and running MySQL on PROD environment.
+The app is configured to run on HSQLDB on DEV and TEST environment and run MySQL on PROD environment.

 - Download and set up MySQL in your environment and create database **wordcraft** for the app.
 - Update Config.groovy under production environment the MySQL username and password that you set up.